bearded-giant/dap-logger/README.md

 # dap-logger

 A Neovim plugin for logging Debug Adapter Protocol (DAP) variables to a file during debugging sessions.
+Writes to JSON files with clear markers for breakpoints, making it easy to track variable states.

 ## Features